Axios revealed the real time and route of transferring Trump’s plan to Zelensky

 According to the Axios report, Trump’s team had previously provided the draft peace plan to Volodymyr Zelensky through a phone call; Not during Thursday’s meeting in Kiev, as Zelensky claimed.

 The existence of this plan was reported two days later on Axios website.
-By Friday, Zelensky was warning Ukrainians that Trump’s plan — and the pressure he faced to sign it — had plunged Ukraine into one of the most difficult times of its life.
+By Friday, Zelensky was warning Ukrainians that Trump’s plan — and the pressure he faced to sign it — had plunged Ukraine io one of the most difficult times of its life.

 The goal, Kirill Dmitriev said, was to create a framework that “basically says: how can we ultimately bring sustainable security to Europe, not just Ukraine.”